 Silver Petticoat Award: Best Mr. Darcy

-Where to Watch: Stream on Hulu, BYU TV, and BritBox.
-You can rent/buy on Digital and DVD.
+Where to Watch: Stream on Hulu, HBO Max, BYU TV, and BritBox.
+You can also rent/buy it on Digital and DVD.

 BONUS MOVIES AND SHOWS

 While not adaptations of Pride and Prejudice, the movies Austenland and Becoming Jane include enough elements of the story to interest P&P fans.
 Austenland brings a Jane Austen fanatic to England for the ultimate Jane Austen experience – only to meet a Mr. Darcy (named Mr. Nobley) of her own.
-You can stream Austenland on Sony Crackle for free or rent/buy on Digital and DVD.
+You can stream Austenland on STARZ or rent/buy it on Digital and DVD.

-Becoming Jane, on the other hand, tells a fictionalized account of a young Jane Austen who falls in love with the Irish Tom Lefroy.
+On the other hand, becoming Jane tells a fictionalized account of a young Jane Austen who falls in love with the Irish Tom Lefroy.
 While more guesswork than reality, the romantic drama depicts their love story as the inspiration for Pride and Prejudice.
-You can stream Becoming Jane on Netflix or rent/buy on Digital and DVD.
+You can stream Becoming Jane on Cinemax or rent/buy on Digital and DVD.

 Both movies, while wildly different, are excellent movies about Jane Austen and Pride and Prejudice and worth watching.
 They’re two of my personal favorites I watch time and time again.